 The panel interview is one of the most structured interviews you are likely to attend.
 It is likely to feel fairly serious and it’s worth keeping this in mind.
 You need to spend quality time preparing for this type of interview.
 This is definitely not the type of interview you can rock up and wing it on the day.

 This type of interview is commonly used in the public sector.
-The main reasons for using this style of interview is to achieve a fair, consistent and objective process.
-And, the reasons for this is to reduce bias, unconscious bias and ultimately discrimination occurring during the recruitment process.
+The main reason for using this style of interview is to achieve a fair, consistent and objective process.
+And, the reason for this is to reduce bias, unconscious bias and ultimately discrimination occurring during the recruitment process.

 Panel interview format

 There are usually three or more interviewers on the panel.
 Although, just because there are three people in an interview doesn’t mean it’s a panel interview.
 These people are supposed to be key stakeholders who have an interest in the person hired for the position.